 Milton is a tiny city located in the state of Kentucky.
 With a population of 592 people and just one neighborhood, Milton is the 315th largest community in Kentucky.

-When you are in Milton, you'll notice that it is more blue-collar than most other communities in America.
-39.75% of Milton’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Milton is generally considered to be a blue-collar town.
+39.75% of the Milton workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Milton is a city of sales and office workers, construction workers and builders, and service providers.
 There are especially a lot of people living in Milton who work in office and administrative support (18.30%), sales jobs (9.46%), and law enforcement and fire fighting (6.94%).

 Being a small city, Milton does not have a public transit system used by locals to get to and from work.

-The percentage of people in Milton with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.64% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Milton is quite a bit lower than the national average among all cities of 21.84%: just 12.64% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Milton in 2022 was $30,673, which is upper middle income relative to Kentucky, and middle income relative to the rest of the US.
 This equates to an annual income of $122,692 for a family of four.
 However, Milton contains both very wealthy and poor people as well.